 Mary Davis, Music Education, Class of 2010

 Mary Davis graduated from Pacific Lutheran University in 2010 with a bachelors degree in Music Education.
 While at PLU, Mary played trumpet in the Jazz Ensemble, Trumpet Ensemble, Wind Ensemble, and Concert Band.
 She also participated in the PLU Brass Quintet.
-Mary has worked as a substitute teacher in several school districts in the Seattle-Metro area.
-She is currently the director of bands at Highland Middle School in the Bellevue School District as well as teaching Mariachi music to junior high and high school students.
+She currently teaches 5th and 6th grade bands in the Bellevue School District as well as teaching Mariachi music to junior high and high school students.

 “What I love most about PLU music is that there are so many opportunities, even if you do not major in music.
 Music is truly a passion and even if you don’t want to devote your entire life and future career in music, you can still perform and be a part of top-notch groups and take lessons from the same staff that teach the music majors, and pursue a passion.
 PLU prepared me very well for what I am doing now.